Simonlee711/machine-unlearning/README.md

 # machine-unlearning
-Can we teach an xgboost to forget about training samples
+Can we teach an xgboost to forget about training samples?

+Yes